coreybaker/ShortlistCustomStyling/README.md

 ###Adding the File

-You can download the file from here, and then add it to the folder ***css*** folder of the Esri Story Maps Template that you downloaded previously.
+You can download the file from this repo, and then add it to the folder ***css*** folder of the Esri Story Maps Template that you downloaded previously.
+If you know how to pull the file using Git then do that; it's all up to you.

 Add the file to the ***css*** folder: